| 01 Directors, players and laws

 When you first come to duplicate, there’s a lot to take in.
 Many of the rules and procedures will be unfamiliar – and some may at first seem downright daft.
 They’re not, though.
 The laws of bridge, together with the procedures that make up ‘best behaviour at bridge’, are designed to ensure a fair contest on a level playing field.
 If they’re respected, you get a fair and enjoyable game.
 If they’re not … well, that’s when the unfairness – and the resulting unhappiness and resentment – creep in.

 So it’s important to get a feel for what’s expected and to practise getting it right, till it becomes a habit.
-Most of the things you need to know – of which more in future weeks – can be picked up at the table from other players without bothering the director.
+Most of the things you need to know – of which more below – can be picked up at the table from other players without bothering the director.

 The time you need the director is when something goes wrong.
 Which it does, whatever your level, quite often!
 And when it does, you simply call the director.

 The director knows best

 Most of the time, it’ll be a simple mistake in bidding (eg a bid out of turn, an insufficient bid) or play (eg a revoke, a lead out of turn).
 Easy peasy – directors deal with this kind of thing on a daily basis.

 Sometimes, it’s a bit trickier.
 Maybe someone feels ‘damaged’ because a bid wasn’t alerted.
 Or because someone has inadvertently given away ‘unauthorised information’.
 Or declarer’s claimed the rest of the tricks and has forgotten an outstanding trump.
 Again, the director has the skills, experience – and authority – to resolve the problem, restore equity and smooth ruffled feathers.